Documentation Index

 - Use environment variables – Store keys in environment variables or a secrets manager, not directly in your code.

-- Rotate if compromised – If you suspect a key has leaked, regenerate it in the Enrichley app and update your services.
+- Rotate if compromised – If you suspect a key has leaked, regenerate it in your Enrichley profile and update your services.

 - Limit access – Only share the key with services and team members who absolutely need it.